ardiesan/ardiesan.github.io/_posts/2022-10-01-Protect-Your-Github-Commits.md

 gpg --full-generate-key
 ```

-Choose the defaults or `ECC (sign and encrypt)` and `Curve 255419`.
+Choose the defaults or `ECC (sign and encrypt)`, `Curve 25519`, and `1y`.

 I strongly suggest setting an expiry date.
 End of the year, if you will.

 Fill in the needed information and make sure to use your github provided private email address.
 You can find that at [https://github.com/settings/emails](https://github.com/settings/emails) with the following pattern `@users.noreply.github.com`